Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE19.3.4) <CE19.3.4> A runner may segment their run if and only if they follow the rules regarding segmentation as outlined by #entangledRule("4.1.2") and its corresponding sub-rules.

 == CE19.4: All Portals Purist
-CE19.4.1) Purist runs must be played on random seed glitchless.\
+CE19.4.1) Purist runs must be played on Random Seed No Major Glitches.\
 CE19.4.2) Purist runs must be played on hardcore.\
 CE19.4.3) <CE19.4.3> Purist runs must not use F3 as defined by #entangledRule("A.6.2").